 More info, especially on laser exchange and alignment can be found at KaosunCD.com

 The final step of Resurrection/rejuvenation process is a “break in”.
-Discman is set up for a few days of continuous play:
+Discman is set for a few hours of continuous play: